c0dev0id/shagen.me/content/article_howto/index.md

 I'm not targeting the complete beginner.
 I expect you know your system well enough to navigate around, edit files, read manpages and install software.

 I will describe on which System / OS a post is based on.
-If you apply this knowledge to a different Environment, I expect you know how to adapt the article accordingly (use different paths, devices names etc..).
+If you apply this knowledge to a different environment, I expect you know how to adapt the article accordingly (use different paths, devices names, command arguments etc..).

 ## Syntax I use